An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis

 In contrast to the previous section, in many cases, the results are not significantly different between different bug severity categories.
 Considering the aggregated analysis in both datasets, only Halstead difficulty, and effort show desired behavior: methods with higher severity bugs have higher difficulty and effort distribution.
-Maintainability index (MI) performs the worst: only in two cases it exhibits statistically different distributions.
-Readability shows desired behavior for the Bugs.jar dataset when comparison was done between critical and major, and critical and minor.
-The statistically different distributions among these groups suggest that, a method with lower readability has higher chance to have more severe bugs.
-Although source lines of code (LC) was very helpful to differentiate between buggy and non-buggy methods (Figure~\ref{fig:jxpath_14_b}, Table~\ref{tab:wicoxon_buggy_nonbuggy_per_project} and Table~\ref{tab:cliff_buggy_nonbuggy_per_project}), its performance is significantly worse when it comes to distinguishing different levels of bug severity.
-This is interesting because numerous previous studies (e.g.,~\cite{Emam:2001,Gil:2017,TSE:2013}) has shown that size (source lines of code) is the most important code metric, and none of the other code metrics provide any new information if their correlation with size is normalized.
+The Maintainability index (MI) performs very poorly: only in two cases, it exhibits statistically different distributions, but with negligible effect size.
+Readability shows the desired behavior for the Bugs.jar dataset when the comparison was done between critical and major, and critical and minor.
+The statistically different distributions among these groups suggest that a method with lower readability has a higher chance of having more severe bugs.
+Although source lines of code (LC) were very helpful in differentiating between buggy and non-buggy methods (Figure~\ref{fig:jxpath_14_b}, Table~\ref{tab:wicoxon_buggy_nonbuggy_per_project} and Table~\ref{tab:cliff_buggy_nonbuggy_per_project}), its performance is significantly worse when it comes to distinguishing different levels of bug severity.
+This is interesting because numerous previous studies (e.g.,~\cite{Emam:2001,gil2017correlation,TSE:2013}) have shown that size (source lines of code) is the most important code metric, and none of the other code metrics provide any new information if their correlation with size is normalized.
 Our result challenges that claim because we find the superior performance of other code metrics (e.g., Halstead difficulty, and Halstead effort) than size when distinguishing methods with different bug severity.